XuhengLi/IRIs/readme.md

 cout << a << endl;
 ```

-But in IRIs, it will be more :
+But in IRIs, it will be:

 ```
 input()